CWood-sdf/banana.nvim/README.md

 ## The problem

 I have made two large plugins for neovim: [pineapple](https://github.com/CWood-sdf/pineapple) and [spaceport](https://github.com/CWood-sdf/spaceport.nvim).
 For both of these plugins I ended up making my own specialized rendering frameworks.
-This was originally because I did not know about [nui](https://github.com/MunifTanjim/nui.nvim), but I did not switch my plugins over because there are a two major roadblocks with nui:
+This was originally because I did not know about [nui](https://github.com/MunifTanjim/nui.nvim) (a great project btw), but I did not switch my plugins over because there are a two major roadblocks with nui:

-- It's a whole new set of tools that I have to learn
+- I don't like the idea of declaring a ui as an object structure.
+I find it a little hard to read as to what ends up where
 - It seems a little bit verbose

 ## The solution